-3. Obtaining Occupational Hygiene Specialist Health
+3. Getting Occupational Hygiene Specialist Help

-In many cases, businesses have in-house resources with adequate knowledge and competency to manage occupational hygiene themselves.
-However, there are times when businesses may need to obtain external specialist skills or knowledge, particularly on more detailed or technical issues or when specialist equipment is required.
+In many cases, businesses can manage health and safety themselves or with the help of in-house advisors.
+However, there are times when businesses will need to obtain external specialist skills or knowledge, particularly on more detailed or technical issues or when specialist equipment is required.